optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 should return a dictionary with the following entries:

 - solution_x: The best parameter achieved so far
-- solution_criterion: The value of the criterion at solution_x
+- solution_criterion: The value of the criterion at solution_x.
+This can be a scalar or dictionary.
 - solution_derivative: The derivative evaluated at solution_x
 - solution_hessian: The (approximate) hessian evaluated at solution_x
 - n_criterion_evaluations: The number of criterion evaluations.